-Well water is drawn from groundwater sources, and wells can be either private or public.
+Privately or publicly owned wells draw their water from groundwater sources.
 USGS found that around 50% of well samples contain one or more pesticides.
-Those wells that tap shallow groundwater beneath agricultural and urban areas have the highest detection frequencies of pesticides.22 A study in the mid-1980s of well water by Monsanto, a chemical manufacturer, found the chemical alachor in wells affecting 100,000 people in the sample area, some of whom were exposed to levels above maximum contaminant levels set by the EPA.23 It also found that 12.95% of the wells sampled contained detectable residues of herbicides.
-The herbicide atrazine was found in the highest percentage of wells and in the highest amounts, often over the EPA allowable level.24 A 1990 EPA survey of pesticides in drinking water wells found that over 10% of community water system wells and almost 5% of rural domestic wells contain more than one pesticide.25
+Those wells that tap shallow groundwater beneath agricultural and urban areas have the highest detection frequencies of pesticides.
+A study in the mid-1980s of well water by Monsanto, a chemical manufacturer, found the chemical alachor in wells affecting 100,000 people in the sample area, some of whom were exposed to levels above maximum contaminant levels set by the EPA.
+It also found that 12.95% of the wells sampled contained detectable residues of herbicides.
+The herbicide atrazine was found in the highest percentage of wells and in the highest amounts, often over the EPA allowable level.
+A 1990 EPA survey found that over 10% of community water system wells and almost 5% of rural domestic wells contain more than one pesticide.